If he doesn't know what's going on, how come he's leaving for 12 days to India and other places two days after the election?

 You have to think outside the box.

-You cannot, in analyzing Obama, you can't put him in the professional politic politician box and predict what he's going to do.
+You cannot, in analyzing Obama, you can't put him in the professional politician box and predict what he's going to do.

-To understand Obama to predict what he's going to do, predict what he's going to do, you have to understand he's not a professional politician.
+To understand Obama, to predict what he's going to do, predict what he's going to do, you have to understand he's not a professional politician.

 He's got other objectives than professional politicians.

-Until they're able to understand that Obama's not got the desires of the traditional political politician, professional politician.
+And until our guys inside the belt way understand that, until they're able to understand that Obama's not got the desires of the traditional political politician, professional politician, they're not going to understand what's happening.

 Who's next?